sarahwolf32/DCGAN-for-MNIST/README.md

 # DCGAN for MNIST

-This is an implementation of the paper ['Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks' by Radford, et al](https://arxiv.org/pdf/1511.06434.pdf) on the MNIST dataset of hand-written digits.
+This is an implementation of an unsupervised DCGAN on the MNIST dataset of hand-written digits, based on the excellent paper ['Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks'](https://arxiv.org/pdf/1511.06434.pdf) by Radford, et al.

 ## Background